Learn GNU Tools: From User to Builder

 What you’ll build: A command-line tool that counts lines, words, and bytes from standard input or a list of files, mimicking the core functionality of wc.

 Why it teaches GNU fundamentals: This is the “Hello, World!” of system tools.
-It forces you to learn the most basic building blocks: reading from files, processing character-by-character from standard input, and understanding the difference between lines, words, and bytes.
+It forces you to learn the basic building blocks: reading from files, processing character-by-character input, and understanding the difference between lines, words, and bytes.

 Core challenges you’ll face: